 STEP 2: Getting help to extend a UK visa

-In the UK, you can get qualified help to extend a UK visa from a registered immigration adviser or immigration solicitor.
+In the UK, you can get qualified help to extend a UK visa from a registered immigration advisor or immigration solicitor.

-Both immigration advisers and solicitors are part of regulated bodies: immigration advisers are regulated by the Office of the Immigration Services Commissioner (OISC) while immigration solicitors are regulated by the Solicitors Regulation Authority (SRA) or other competent legal body.
+Both immigration advisors and solicitors are part of regulated bodies: immigration advisors are regulated by the Office of the Immigration Services Commissioner (OISC) while immigration solicitors are regulated by the Solicitors Regulation Authority (SRA) or other competent legal body.

-There are around 2000 registered immigration advisers in the UK, as well as hundreds of solicitors that also provide immigration advice.
+There are around 2000 registered immigration advisors in the UK, as well as hundreds of solicitors that also provide immigration advice.

-Approximately third-quarters of immigration advisers are fee-charging, that is, they charge a fee for helping you prepare your visa application.
+Approximately third-quarters of immigration advisors are fee-charging, that is, they charge a fee for helping you prepare your visa application.